UBC-DSCI/introduction-to-datascience-python/source/reading.md

 The NASA website specifies an hourly limit of 1,000 requests.
 ```

-After checking the NASA website, it seems like we can send at most 1,000 requests per hour,
+After checking the NASA website, it seems like we can send at most 1,000 requests per hour.
 That should be more than enough for our purposes in this section.

 +++